khadijaMadane/NeuralCollaborativeFiltering-MovieRecommendation/README.md

 # Neural Collaborative Filtering (NCF) for Movie Recommendation

-This repository implements a **Neural Collaborative Filtering (NCF)** model for movie recommendation using the **MovieLens** dataset.
-The model predicts user ratings for unseen movies based on user-movie interactions, utilizing deep learning techniques such as embeddings and multi-layer perceptrons (MLP).
+This repository hosts the implementation of a **Neural Collaborative Filtering (NCF)** model designed for recommending movies, utilizing deep learning techniques with **PyTorch** and the well-known **MovieLens dataset**.
+The model predicts user ratings for movies they have not yet seen, based on learned user-movie interactions.

 ## Project Overview

-This project aims to predict movie ratings using a deep learning model built with **PyTorch**.
-The model learns user and movie representations (embeddings) and utilizes them through a neural network architecture to predict ratings.
-The system is evaluated using metrics like **Mean Squared Error (MSE)**, **Root Mean Squared Error (RMSE)**, **Mean Absolute Error (MAE)**, and accuracy.
+The primary objective of this project is to build a recommendation system that can predict how a user would rate a movie they haven’t yet rated.
+The model leverages a neural network architecture to capture complex user-movie relationships by learning embeddings for both users and movies.
+Using these embeddings in a multi-layer perceptron (MLP) framework, the system outputs predicted ratings, aiming to improve recommendation quality.

-### Dataset:
+## Dataset:
   - The MovieLens dataset is used, containing **33,832,162 ratings** for **86,537 movies**.
   - **Training Set**: (27,065,729, 2) — pairs of user and movie ratings.
   - **Test Set**: (6,766,433, 2) — used for model evaluation.